aneilbaboo/accesscontrol-plus/README.md

 * Get explanation why a permission was granted or denied
 * Use wildcard matching in policies
 * Define policies in parts
-* Write policies in an easy-to-read format using a chainable API
 * Use Typescript

 ## Quick start